 The patella tendon or patella ligament as it is sometimes called connects the patella or kneecap to the front of the tibia or shin bone at a protrusion called the tibial tuberosity.
 Its function is to act as a lever arm for the quadriceps muscles.
-The quadriceps themselves insert into the upper surface of the patella and when contracted pull on the patella, and thus the patellar tendon, to straighten the knee joint.
+The quadriceps themselves insert into the upper surface of the patella and when the contracted pull on the patella, and thus the patella tendon, to straighten the knee joint.

 Corticosteroid injections given to address the inflammation seen in jumpers knee type injuries are also known to increase the risk of a patella tendon rupture.

 What can the athlete do?

 Apply RICE technique as soon as possible.
 Rest and protect the knee from further injury.
 Apply ice or cold therapy as soon as possible after the injury.
 Ice should not be applied directly to the skin but use a wet tea towel or similar.
 Cold can be applied for 10 minutes every hour for the first 24 to 48 hours depending on how bad the injury is.